cglondon71/elassandra/docs/elassandra/source/mapping.rst

 ----------------------------------------------

 When the ``index.include_node = true``  (default is false), the ``_node`` metafield containing the Cassandra host id is included in every indexed document.
-This allows to to distinguish multiple copies of a document when the datacenter replication factor is greater than one.
-Then a token range aggregation allows to count the number of documents for each token range and for each Cassandra node.
+This allows distinguishing multiple copies of a document when the datacenter replication factor is greater than one.
+Then a token range aggregation allows counting the number of documents for each token range and for each Cassandra node.

-In the following example, we have 1000 accounts documents in a keyspace with RF=2 in a two nodes datacenter, and each token ranges have the same number of document for the two nodes.
+In the following example, we have 1,000 account documents in a keyspace with RF=2 in a two nodes datacentee with each token ranges having the same number of document for the two nodes.

 .. code::